swenae/homeicons/README.md

 # homeicons

-This is a icon set for use in homeautomation front- and backends.
+This is a icon set for use in home automation, connected living and other purposes.
+Use it to create your web front- and backends or applications.